cebix/frodo4/README.md

 of platforms, with a focus on the exact reproduction of special graphical effects possible on the C64.

-Frodo comes in two flavours: “Frodo SC” which is a cycle-exact emulation, and the original, line-based Frodo which is less compatible but runs better on slower machines.
+Frodo comes in two flavours: The regular "Frodo" which uses a cycle-exact emulation, and the simplified "Frodo Lite" which is less compatible but runs better on slower machines.

 ## Installation on Unix-like Systems